Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/services/service-details.md

 Modify the [list of categories](/servicemanager-config/setup/service-manager-simple-lists#service-manager-simple-lists) in Service Manager configuration.
 Categories are stored in the `serviceCategories` Simple List.
 :::

-### Portfolio status
+## Portfolio status

-Portfolio statuses show a service's lifecycle: Pipeline, Catalog, and Retired.
+The portfolio status tracks the lifecycle of your service.
+Choose the status that matches the current stage of the service:

-- **Pipeline** - Planning phase.
-The service is hidden from customers and support staff.
+- **Pipeline**: Use this for the planning phase.
+The system hides the service from customers and support staff.
-- **Catalog** - The service is live.
-Support staff and subscribers can select it when raising requests.
+- **Catalog**: Use this when the service is live.
+Support staff and subscribers can select the service when they raise requests.
-- **Retired** - The service is no longer active and is removed from view.
+- **Retired**: Use this when the service is no longer active.
+The system removes the service from view.

 ### Employee Portal